Perraudeau/PitTool/README.md

 # PitTool
-Tool to find informations into PIT Steganography
+Tool to find informations into PIT Steganography.
+Wrote with Python.

+# Librairies

+Pip
+Numpy